Just because I can...until I can't (feel the music!)

 What I have enjoyed is experimenting with techniques and styles.
 I have learned to appreciate the crooner style of music and singing.
 I don't hear many doing this style, and although I am no Bublé, I do enjoy writing and singing in this classic style.

 2016?
 I am excited by what the year ahead may hold.
 KALLEN ( Wigmore, Allen, Gibbons) has been dabbling in Pop, while continuing the experimental/electronic stuff.
+Nice to be getting some attention still on BBC Tees Introducing.
 Maybe we'll try DnB this year?
 I hope to work with Tomas (Just Kent) as well.
 Ray keeps those superb blues and jazz coming my way, and Peo, I hope, will continue his band/swing/jazz/blues tunes as he is able to.
+More just singing, less arranging and composition?
+More encouraging others to take risks and more just being a nice nuy, commenting and voting for anyyone who comes into this site and participates, regardless of skill level.
+There is something to celebrate in everything.

-I enjoy listening to just about anything, and MP3U is a great place for that diversity.
-Lots of great music here!
+MP3U is a great place for that diversity of community!

-Norman Acoustic, Epiphone SG Double Neck Electric, Ibanez Roadstar II, Cello, Ensoniq EPS, Korg M1Rex, PC, M- audio 410, Cakewalk X1 Studio, Sony MDMX-4, Aiwa powered speakers, Radio Shack consumer headphones, AKG C1000S mic and Rode NT1A - bottom-line…it may be old(er) gear for the most part, but like myself, all the parts work (at the moment) ;) I use Cakewalk Sonar Professional for my DAW
+Norman Acoustic, Epiphone SG Double Neck Electric, Ibanez Roadstar II, Cello, Ensoniq EPS, Korg M1Rex, PC, M- audio 410, Cakewalk Platinum, Sony MDMX-4, Aiwa powered speakers, most mixing done using Sennheiser HD598 headphones, AKG C1000S mic and Rode NT1A - bottom-line…it may be old(er) gear for the most part, but like myself, all the parts work (at the moment) ;) I use Cakewalk Sonar Professional for my DAW

 **My creative space -a.k.a. "hobbit hole studio" - is a cinder block fruit cellar, 6x9, with a 6in poured concrete slab ceiling…nice reflective surfaces for some interesting vocals if they are not tamed..the furnace is old and loud and is adjacent, and the main waste pipe from the second floor passes through the “studio” so I have to record before the household awakes or after they are asleep because a single toilet flush can “wh- o-o-o-s-s-h-h-“ through a track like a roar of a jet engine, giving new meaning to the phrase I have come to accept as part of my Buddhist experience - “Flushed Away!”